engineyard/ey-docs/pages/ssh-setup.md

     +-----------------+

-  - When it prompts you where to save the key, the default path is fine.
+  - The command prompt should ask you where to save the key, the default path is fine.
   - Entering a passphrase is more secure.
 You can use an ssh-agent so that you won't have to type your passphrase every time you connect.
   - The rest of the output will automatically be generated.

-Then two files are generated in your home directory.
+### Outcome

+After the key generation command finished, two files have been generated in the location you specified to save the key.
+The default location is in a `.ssh` directory in your home directory.
+You should see the following files in `~/.ssh`:

     id_rsa
     id_rsa.pub